birch-framework/birch-parent/birch-rest-jaxrs/README.md

 ```
 The `@AutoProxy` annotation is provided with a `baseURI` which is read from the Spring configuration.
 At application boot time, the a proxy bean of
 type `CoinDeskResource` is created and made available in the Spring Application context to be
 auto-wired into any other bean that depends on it.
-Now no meanual `@Bean` annotated methods are needed to create the JAX-RS proxy for `CoinDeskResource`.
+As demonstrated above, with this mechanism no manual `@Bean` annotated methods are needed
+within the `@SpringBootApplication` annotated class to create the JAX-RS proxy for `CoinDeskResource`.

 [`@EnableREST`](https://javadoc.io/doc/org.birchframework/birch-rest-jaxrs/latest/org/birchframework/framework/cxf/EnableREST.html) is a marker annotation
 that imports several JAX-RS related auto-configurations.
 It is a convenient way of auto-configuring CXF to seek JAX-RS annotated resources and Spring